The universe was formed about 14-billion years ago. The Earth is about 4.6-billion years old.

 Life first emerged about 3.8-billion years ago.
 Our journey begins in South Africa, where fossils of some of the earliest known life forms on Earth have been found.

-South Africa has yielded fossils of some of the earliest known dinosaurs, at least 200-million years old.
+South Africa has yielded fossils of some of the earliest known dinosaurs, dating back at least 200-million years.

 Africa is the birthplace of humankind.
 This is where our collective umbilical cord lies buried.

-Hominids – the ancestors of modern humans – first emerged about 7-million years ago, in Africa.
+Hominids – the ancestors of modern humans – first emerged about seven million years ago, in Africa.

 Many significant fossil finds have been made in the Cradle of Humankind World Heritage Site, including the famous fossils “Mrs Ples” and “Little Foot”.